equivalent/equivalent.github.io/README.md

 Thank you ^_^

-> Recruiters please be advised: I"m not responding to recruitment emails
+> Recruiters please be advised: I'm not responding to recruitment emails
 > unless I specificly contacted you first ;)